-It's the test you've all been waiting for, where the best full suspension models fight it out for the coveted title of MBR Trail Bike of the Year 2020.
+It's the test you've all been waiting for, where the best full-suspension models fight it out for the coveted title of MBR Trail Bike of the Year.

-2020’s most important test, the ultimate best full suspension bikes.
+Mountain biking’s most important test, the ultimate best full-suspension bikes.
 The big change to this year’s test is that we have split it between direct-sales brands and bikes that are available from physical shops.

 Best shop-bought bikes

 - Whyte S-150C RS V2